lijiansong/ConfigFileParser/README.md

 NULLV→ NULL

 ```

 ## Usage

-To Compile the source code, you need to install git & make.
+> To Compile the source code, you need to install git & make.
 You can use the following command line to complie them:

 ```
 $ git clone https://github.com/lijiansong/ConfigFileParser
 $ cd ConfigFileParser
 $ make
 ```
-After the above cmds, you would get an executable file, named *config_parser*, and a static library suffixed by *.a*---*lib_cfg_parser.a*.
+> After the above cmds, you would get an executable file, named *config_parser*, and a static library suffixed by *.a*, named *lib_cfg_parser.a*.
 You can execute it like this( before use it you need to write a config file that is formulized by the grammar defined above ):
 ```
 $ ./config_parser test.config
 ```
-You can also call the static library *lib_cfg_parser.a* in your own program.
+> You can also call the static library *lib_cfg_parser.a* in your own program.

 ## Postscript
-To be continued...
+> To be continued...